legacystudioco/DoxaThreads/README.md

 ## 🎯 Project Overview

-**DOXA Threads** is a black-and-white streetwear label built for quiet, confident expression.
-DOXA means “glory” in Greek—we reflect it without shouting.
+**DOXA Threads** is premium Christian streetwear merging American Traditional tattoo art with sacred symbolism.
+DOXA (δόξα) means "glory" in Greek—the visible presence of God.
 This is a fully-functional e-commerce platform built with Next.js, Supabase, Stripe, and Shippo.

 ### Brand Mission
-Craft monochrome pieces that carry weight with restraint.
-Premium materials, disciplined typography, and subtle references that nod to glory without claiming it.
+Create bold streetwear that honors faith and craftsmanship.
+American Traditional tattoo aesthetics meet sacred imagery in a modern luxury-minimal layout.
+Worn with honor.
+Backed by faith.
+Built to last.

 ---